 You can also use your pocketknife to clean the mushroom stems after you have cut the mushrooms free, as you may want to cut the stems and check for worms.
-A small bristle brush, like a paintbrush, or a toothbrush with soft bristles helps clean off the tops, along with any of the ridges, pores, or gills of the mushroom.
+A small bristle brush, like a paintbrush or a toothbrush with soft bristles, helps clean off the tops and any of the mushroom’s ridges, pores, or gills.

-Bring a small towel or cloth to wipe clean your mushrooms, so you don’t bring home more earth than fungi.
-This will also help with identifying the mushroom while getting an up-close, detailed look at your find.
+Bring a small towel or cloth to clean your mushrooms so you don’t bring home more earth than fungi.
+This will also help identify the mushroom while getting an up-close, detailed look at your find.

 Don’t Get Discouraged

 Much like hunting any other animal or food, mushroom foraging will yield varying results.
 Some days you will have baskets filled to the top.
-Other days you may only stumble upon toxic look-alikes.
+On other days you may only stumble upon toxic look-alikes.
 Pack your patience and lay out a strategy before you go.

-Mushrooms need particular environments and conditions to grow and flourish; typically, areas that are damp, moist, and humid.
-Mushrooms like temperatures that are between 15°C and 23°C, making spring and fall the two best seasons for mushroom foraging.
+Mushrooms need particular environments and conditions to grow and flourish, typically damp, moist, and humid areas.
+Mushrooms like temperatures between 15°C and 23°C, making spring and fall the best seasons for mushroom foraging.